alexsawyer13/chip8/README.md

 Cmake is used to build the project

-The preferred way to build the project is running scripts/release.py from the chip8 directory
+The preferred way to build the project is running release.py from the chip8 directory
+- py scripts/release.py

 This will create a release directory.
 The chip8 directory inside contains all files necessary for the program to run